Look at the Employment Agreement

 Having an employment agreement in place is a good thing for an employee as it clearly states the terms of employment that are required between the employer and the employee.
-If a dispute arises, it’s easier to settle it because terms are clearly written and anyone who is at fault can easily be identified using the employment agreement document.
+If a dispute arises, it’s easier to settle it because words are clearly written, and anyone who is at fault can be easily identified using the employment agreement document.

 The employment agreement doesn’t only specify the duties of the parties; it also addresses the aspects of the employment relationship between the employer and the employee.
-We’ll share some of the important information that should be written in your employment agreement.
-As always, contact an experienced lawyer like the ones at our firm before finalizing an agreement.
+We’ll share some of the vital information that should be written in your employment agreement.
+As always, contact an experienced lawyer like the ones at our firm before finalizing a deal.

 All employee responsibilities should be stated in the employment agreement.
-Benefits that are provided by the employer should also be included in the document, such as vacation leave, sick time, bonuses, health insurance and other important benefits that are given to other employees.
+Benefits that are provided by the employer should also be included in the document, such as vacation leave, sick time, bonuses, health insurance, and other essential benefits that are given to other employees.

-The agreement should clearly state the conditions that will lead to termination; this is certainly one of the most important aspects when it comes to an employment agreement.
+The agreement should clearly state the conditions that will lead to termination; this is undoubtedly one of the most essential aspects when it comes to an employment agreement.

 Ownership of Work Produced

 Generally, any work done by an employee is the property of the employer.
-The work-for-hire concept is an exception to copyright law, in which the work is owned by the creator.
-This is best addressed in an employment agreement as to whom the work-product belongs to and/or how much compensation will be given for the work-product.
+The work-for-hire concept is an exception to copyright law, in which the creator owns the work.
+This is best addressed in an employment agreement as to whom the work-product belongs to or how much compensation will be given for the work-product.

-This is another important aspect you don’t want to overlook, it should be stated how disputes are going to be dealt with when they arise.
-As an employee, you should come up with something you’re comfortable with.
+Disputes are another essential aspect you don’t want to overlook; it should show how conflicts are going to be dealt with when they arise.
+As an employee, you should come up with something that makes you comfortable.
 Arbitration is a common type of dispute resolution, here’s a sample arbitration clause used by some lawyers:

 At-Will Employment Agreements

-Compensation is very important in any employment agreement.
+Compensation is significant in any employment agreement.
 You want to make sure that you are going to be paid fairly for the job you do.
-Compensation and benefits should be put in writing: pay raises, bonuses, reimbursable expenses, health care, vacation leave and sick time with the obligations that are expected of both parties.
+Salary and benefits should put in writing: pay raises, bonuses, reimbursable expenses, health care, vacation leave, and sick time with both parties in an agreement.
 Having this in written form is the best way to ensure that you are treated reasonably if a dispute arises between you and your employer.
 It is a legally binding document.

 You should understand the company terms before signing an employment agreement.
-This includes confidential and privacy terms; some companies can prohibit employees from working for their competitors.
+Includes confidential and privacy terms; some companies can prohibit employees from working for their competitors.

 Seek a Qualified Lawyer

-There are a lot of things to consider, but ultimately it all comes down to agreeing to what your desired terms are, prior to being hired.
+There are a lot of things to consider, but ultimately it all comes down to agreeing to what your desired terms are before being hired.
 This is done with an employment agreement.
-Employers and companies may have a number of misrepresentations in the employment agreement and as an employee, you should consult a lawyer to help you with the process of understanding the contract.
+Employers and companies may have several misrepresentations in the employment agreement.
+As an employee, you should consult a lawyer to help you with the process of understanding the contract.
 Give us a call now at Massey & Duffy so that we can help you with your employment agreement issues.